Rabia23/Sentimeter-Mcdonalds/README.md

 2. grunt compile.
 To compile the project in min files and paste it in bin directory, Use this folder to host on server

 3. grunt watch.
 To watch all the changes taking place in the html, scss and js files and auto build it.

+## Note

+We have modified some of the plugins files.
+For this reason, we have attached some files in lib folder of the app.
+Once you complete bower install, please dont forget to put these files in their respective folders in vendors folder.